 FINRA BrokerCheck is a free tool to help investors check the professional background of current and former FINRA-registered securities firms and brokers.
-Brochures containing more details of this tool are available by calling the BrokerCheck hotline at 800.289.9999 or online at www.finra.org.
+Brochures containing more details of this tool are available by calling the BrokerCheck hotline 800.289.9999 at or online at https:// brokercheck.finra.org/.